 Who regulates the use of my personal information?

-The College maintains a data protection registration with the Information Commissioner's Office, the independent authority which oversees compliance with Data Protection Law.
+The RVC maintains a data protection registration with the Information Commissioner's Office, the independent authority which oversees compliance with Data Protection Law.
 The RVC’s registration number is Z6779018.
 Please see the Information Commissioners Office website for details.

 Who do I contact with questions?